therealsphinx/support.balsamiq.com/content/mybalsamiq/siteownerleft.md

 7. Have the new site owner log in and remove the departed staff member from the site (from the [Staff page](https://docs.balsamiq.com/mybalsamiq/sitesettings/#staff-members))
 8. If necessary, have the new site owner change the credit card information following [these simple instructions](https://docs.balsamiq.com/mybalsamiq/sitesettings/#payment-info).

-## What if I don't have access to their email?
-Can Balsamiq make the change for me?
+## What If I Don't Have Access to Their Email?
+Can Balsamiq Make the Change for Me?

 We do not change ownership of myBalsamiq sites ourselves.
 If the person that set up your site was an external contractor, you should ask them to please assign site ownership to one of your company's staff members (the instructions above might help).